simonwm/tacco/README.md

 # TACCO: Transfer of Annotations to Cells and their COmbinations

 TACCO is a python framework for working with categorical and compositional annotations for high-dimensional observations, in particular for transferring annotations from single cell to spatial transcriptomics data.
 TACCO comes with an extensive ever expanding [documentation](https://simonwm.github.io/tacco/) and a set of [example notebooks](https://github.com/simonwm/tacco_examples).
-If TACCO is useful for your research, you can cite [bioRxiv (2022)](https://doi.org/10.1101/2022.10.02.508471).
+If TACCO is useful for your research, you can cite [Nat Biotechnol (2023)](https://doi.org/10.1038/s41587-023-01657-3).

 ## How to install TACCO

+### Clean

 The simplest way to install TACCO is to create a clean environment with `conda` using the `environment.yml` file from the TACCO repository: